jnccd/graph-draw-project/README.md

 ## The Software behind the UI

-The code of this project is split into 4 packages:
+The code of this project is split into 3 packages:
 * graph.drawing.RTProject
   + Contains classes that are specific to this project
 * helper
   + Contains classes that support other calculations, most of the classes in this package have been imported from the last assignment
 * phases
-  + Contains some layout phase classes from the last assignemnts
+  + Contains some layout phase classes from the last assignemnts, most notably a modified version of the RT layout phase that
-* properties
-  + Contains classes that are instanced as properties for Elk classes.
-This isn't nessecary but shortens the code because accessing the property class instances is shorter.

 ### graph.drawing.RTProject